Kingxukai/linux/Documentation/core-api/cpu_hotplug.rst

   migrated to another target CPU.

 ``cpu_present_mask``
-  Bitmap of CPUs currently present in the system.
+  Bitmap of CPUs currently present in the woke system.
 Not all of them may be online.
-When physical hotplug is processed by the relevant subsystem (e.g ACPI) can change and new bit either be added or removed from the map depending on the event is hot-add/hot-remove.
+When physical hotplug is processed by the woke relevant subsystem (e.g ACPI) can change and new bit either be added or removed from the woke map depending on the woke event is hot-add/hot-remove.
 There are currently no locking rules as of now.
 Typical usage is to init topology during boot, at which time hotplug is disabled.

-You really don't need to manipulate any of the system CPU maps.
+You really don't need to manipulate any of the woke system CPU maps.
 They should be read-only for most use.
 When setting up per-cpu resources almost always use ``cpu_possible_mask`` or ``for_each_possible_cpu()`` to iterate.
 To macro ``for_each_cpu()`` can be used to iterate over a custom CPU mask.